avivcarmis/conf-eager-js/README.md

 ## Why?
 ConfEagerJS is designed with two main charachteristics: being eager and being strongly-typed.
 This is a very powerful combination that provides a few main advantages.

-As opposed to popular configuration libraries ConfEagerJS provides you with an interface for declaring your exact expectations from the configuration data.
+As opposed to popular configuration libraries, ConfEagerJS provides you with an interface for declaring your exact expectations from the configuration data.
 In addition, properties are eagerly loaded and validated.
 This combination renders a system that validates your entire configuration data source at boot time.
 The existance and value validity of each property in the source is validated immidiately.
 This also means no need to check for `null` and no null pointer errors either.
 This means no more typos when reading from the configuration, and most importantly, this means that to discover these kind of bugs you do not have to discover the exact control flow that triggers it, but rather let ConfEager find it for you when it loads.

 Additionally, ConfEagerJS is aimed to provide simple means to easily implement any data source you like, seamlessly get data updates from it without the need to restart your application, and consume any property type you would like from it.